Yalobe/yalobe.github.io/_posts/2020-08-20-3-ways-nash-solution.md

 math: true
 ---

 In my senior year of college, I gave a seminar talk titled "3 Ways of Approaching the Nash Bargaining Solution."
 Unfortunately, the talk was not recorded.
 Here, I'll attempt to sketch the three proofs out again.
-Unfortunately, I don't have my old notes, so this might be a bit rough around the edges!
+I don't have all of my old notes, so this might be a bit rough around the edges!

 ## Introduction and First Proof